 What are the draping choices for breast massage?

 There are various draping options available for this work.
 Draping is a comfort issue and your preference will always be respected.
 Breasts can be treated either draped or undraped.
-Treatment can be done through the sheet, while wearing a light cotton t-shirt, around a towel that drapes the breasts, with one breast undraped at a time, or with both breasts undraped for holistic integration following individual treatment.
+Treatment can be done through the sheet, while wearing a light cotton t-shirt, around a towel that drapes the breasts, or with one breast undraped at a time.
 Certain techniques require undraping to achieve maximum results such as treatment for scar tissue.
 Draping options always involve your consent and your preference can change over time.

 Are there parts of the breast that are not treated?

 Yes, the areola (darker area around the nipple) and the nipple is not touched or treated.

 Is breast massage painful?

 It depends on the health of the breast tissue and the surrounding areas.
 Sometimes there is tenderness present during breast work, at other times there is not.
 Any tenderness is manageable and generally not any greater than the symptoms a client feels to begin with.
 When breasts are tender there is usually congestion present.
 As the treatment progresses and the circulation improves, any discomfort quickly dissipates.
 Breast tissue responds very quickly to treatment, and within one session clients can feel a significant difference.
 When breast massage is requested for symptom-free breasts, breast work is very relaxing.